 The Memory Palace technique—or what he calls “The Journey Method” in his book, is perhaps the most powerful thing you’re going to learn in this book.

-I haven’t read these books yet, but they seem to have good reviews online that I thought I’d be doing you a disservice if I didn’t include them.
+I haven’t read these books yet, but they seem to have good reviews online so I thought I should include them just to give you more options.

 I made sure, though, that they were really about learning; how information sticks to our brains or how we can absorb information faster.